fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 ### Efficiently Detecting Duplicates At Runtime

+### Encoding Formats

+The new data format uses:
+- RLP encoding (for the data already encoded in RLP in the old format)
+- Raw bytes (for very simple new data where using a codec would be overkill)
+- RLE++ (for efficiently encoding both repeating values and non-repeating values)

 ### RLE++ Encoding (I don't know if I'm the first person to invent this encoding)

+The new data format uses a new encoding called RLE++ to efficiently encode both repeating values and non-repeating values in the same encoding.

-I named it RLE++ because it adds a feature to RLE ([run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding)) that also allows efficient encoding of non-repeating values created by using the ++ operator.
+I named it RLE++ because it adds a feature to RLE ([run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding)) that supports efficient encoding of non-repeating values created by using the ++ operator (incrementing values).

 ## Results of Optimized Migration Speed